 Potato salad is a summer classic but mayonnaise and heat is a worrisome combination.
 Make this French-style Potato Salad (no mayo) to avoid mayonnaise.
 Looking for more salads and sides?
 Here are 10 recipes for summer side dishes.

 Tip: Make potato salad a day ahead to let the flavours meld and use fresh baby potatoes.
 They’re delicious and don’t need to be peeled.

 Enjoy Campfire treats even when there is no campfire:

-These are the desserts I feed children at our gatherings.
-They’re easy and always a hit.
+These desserts are easy and always a hit.

 Tip: Put your kids in charge of making the oven s’mores for the other young guests.
 It will free you up to serve dessert to the adults.